Mariners return from three-game hiatus with strong start from Yusei Kikuchi to beat Rangers

-The concern of taking a three-day hiatus during an already truncated season would be losing the rhythm that players find in the everyday nature of a Major League Baseball season.
+The obvious concern of taking a three-day hiatus during an already truncated season would be losing that all-important rhythm that players find in the everyday nature of a Major League Baseball season.

-But that brief break didn’t seem to affect on the Mariners.
-Instead, it seemed to have them recharged for the final three weeks of the season.
+But that brief break didn’t seem to affect the Mariners.
+It seemed to have them recharged for the final three weeks of the season.

 Left-hander Yusei Kikuchi delivered a solid performance and J.P.
-Crawford smoked a three-run homer in the eighth inning to turn a close game into what should have been an easy victory over the Texas Rangers.
-However, veteran right-hander Yoshihisa Hirano gave up a pair of runs and allowed the tying run to come to the plate in the ninth before closing out Seattle’s 6-3 victory.
+Crawford smoked a three-run homer in the eighth inning to turn a close game into what should have been an easy victory over the Texas Rangers at T-Mobile Park.
+However, veteran right-hander Yoshihisa Hirano gave up a pair of runs and allowed the tying run to come to the plate in the ninth before closing out the Mariners’ 6-3 victory.

-It was the Mariners’ third consecutive win, but first win since Monday.
-They’ve one eight of their last 11 games to improve to 16-22.
-They are currently third in the American League West, two and a half games ahead of the Rangers (13-24) and three games ahead of the Angels (13-25).
+It was the Mariners’ third consecutive win but first win since Monday.
+They’ve won eight of their last 11 games to improve to 16-22.
+They are third in the American League West, 2 1/2 games ahead of the Rangers (13-24), who they’ve beaten in their last four meetings.

-“We really have been playing our best baseball here of late,” manager Scott Servais said in a postgame video call.
+“We really have been playing our best baseball here of late,” Mariners manager Scott Servais said in a postgame video call.

-After Oakland pitcher Daniel Mengden tested positive for COVID-19 in Houston on Friday night, the three-game series vs. the Oakland A’s that was supposed to open this homestand on Tuesday was postponed.
+After Oakland pitcher Daniel Mengden tested positive for COVID-19 in Houston on Friday night, the three-game series vs. the Oakland A’s that was supposed to open this homestand Tuesday was postponed.
 It left the Mariners with some free time.
-Mariners manager Scott Servais gave his team the day off Monday, allowing the players to recharge after an emotional road trip that featured a game postponed in protest and the anxiety of the MLB trade deadline.
+Servais gave his team the day off Monday, allowing the players to recharge after an emotional road trip that featured a game postponed in protest and the anxiety of the MLB trade deadline.

 Kikuchi, who was supposed to start Wednesday and hadn’t pitched since Aug.
-27, looked first-start-of-the-season strong.
+27, looked first-start-of-the-season strong in terms of velocity and pitch movement.

 He worked six innings, allowing just one run on two hits with no walks and seven strikeouts.
 In 89 pitches, he threw 52 strikes.
 On the surface it looked like a smooth outing with no issues.
 But of the 19 batters he’s faced, he only tallied seven first-pitch strikes.
 In those 12 1-0 counts, he came back to even the count just six times at 1-1.
 He fell behind 3-0 twice, had eight 2-1 counts and six 3-1 counts.

 “When he had to execute on 3-1 or 3-2, he did tonight,” Servais said.
 “He knew it right away when I told him he was done tonight.
-He said, ‘not so good on 0-0.
+He said, ‘Not so good on 0-0.’
 I told him, ‘You got it, but we’ll take the results.’
-He is gifted and he has good stuff so he was able to get through it.”
+He is gifted and he has good stuff, so he was able to get through it.”

-This is the antithesis of the Mariners’ “dominate the zone” philosophy for pitchers.
+It was the antithesis of the Mariners’ “dominate the zone” philosophy for pitchers.

 “The focus part of that early in counts needs to get better,” Servais said.
 “But give him credit, he executed late in counts and got some big outs.”